Chad Chronister, Sheriff

 Sheriff Chronister credits his family and faith for his personal and professional successes.
 Of particular note was his grandfather, Jack Bentivegna.
 “Nanu’’ Jack instilled in him a passion for service to others, to work for the greater good and to always fight the good fight.
 Sheriff Chronister’s desire to enter law enforcement was sparked by his grandfather’s mentoring.
 Nanu Jack spoke from a position of experience, having served his country as a decorated Marine in combat missions at Guadalcanal, Iwo Jima and Guam during World War II.
 Nanu Jack passed away in 2013, but his spirit and legacy live on.

 Sheriff Chronister has earned many department and citizen commendations over the years.
-His civic associations include being a board member at Friends of Hillsborough County Animal Services, Boys & Girls Clubs of Tampa Bay, Jason Ackerman Foundation, More Health Inc., Brooks-DeBartolo Collegiate High School, and the Tampa Bay Sports Commission.
+His civic associations include being a board member of Metropolitan Ministries, Boys & Girls Clubs of Tampa Bay, More Health Inc., Brooks-DeBartolo Collegiate High School, and the Tampa Bay Sports Commission.

 A native of York, PA., Sheriff Chronister is married to Nicole DeBartolo and has two sons, Asher and Zack, and two dogs, Mona and Lola.
 He enjoys spending time with his family the most.